Nine fires were started in the Everglades in two months. Federal authorities want to know who caused them.

 Everglades National Park and the Bureau of Alcohol, Tobacco, Firearms and Explosives said Tuesday that they are seeking more information about these fires.

-The cause of the fires remain under investigation, but Everglades National Park spokeswoman Allyson Gantt told The Washington Post that, typically, human-caused fires in the park may occur because of camp fires that aren’t extinguished or cigarettes left near dry grass.
+The cause of the fires remains under investigation, but Everglades National Park spokeswoman Allyson Gantt told The Washington Post that, typically, human-caused fires in the park may occur because of campfires that aren’t extinguished or cigarettes left near dry grass.

 “You can remain anonymous & help protect our most precious lands!”
 ATF in Miami tweeted, with a tip line urging people to call with information about the fires.